writetofahim/dotpot_website/README.md

 ## Installation:

-To run the website, please follow  the steps:
+Follow this steps to install and run the project:

 1. First, make sure that you have Git and Node.js installed on your computer.

-2. To clone the repository run the command prompt on your computer and enter this command:
+2. To clone the repository open command prompt on your computer and run:
-    `git clone github.com:DotpotiT/website.git`
+    To clone using SSH `git clone git@github.com:DotpotiT/website.git`

-3. Client-side Setup:
-    - Start the client side by running the following command: `cd client`
-    - To install the dependencies, run the following command: `npm install --legacy-peer-deps`
-    - Start the server by running the following command: `npm run dev`
+    To clone using Https run `git clone https://github.com/DotpotiT/website.git` on your command prompt

-    - Open the project on browser at [Server] `http://localhost:port_number`
+3. Open the downloaded 'website' folder on IDE (Vscode).

-4. Server-side Setup:
+4. Setup :
+    - Open another terminal in the website directory.
-    - Start the client side by running the following command: `cd api`
+    - Go to api directory : `cd api`
     - To install the dependencies, run the following command: `npm install`
     - Install Nodemon by running the following command: `npm install nodemon`
     - Start the server by running the following command: `npm start`
+    - The api is running on at [localhost:8800]`http://localhost:8800`

-5. Admin-side Setup:
+5. Client-side Setup:
+    - Open a terminal
-    - Start the client side by running the following command: `cd admin`
+    - Go to the client directory: `cd client`
     - To install the dependencies, run the following command: `npm install --legacy-peer-deps`
     - Start the server by running the following command: `npm run dev`
+    - Open the project on browser at [localhost:5173] `http://localhost:5173`

+6. Admin-side Setup:
+    - Open another terminal in the website directory.
+    - Go to the admin directory: `cd admin`
+    - To install the dependencies, run the following command: `npm install`
+    - Start the server by running the following command: `npm run dev`
-    - Open the project on browser at [Server] `http://localhost:port_number`
+    - Open the project on browser at [localhost:5174] `http://localhost:5174`

 ## Contributing: